List of Fraggle Rock characters: Gobo Fraggle

 Gobo Fraggle (performed by Jerry Nelson in the original live-action series, John Tartaglia in Fraggle Rock: Rock On! and Fraggle Rock: Back to the Rock, voiced by Townsend Coleman in the animated series) is the "leader" of the five main Fraggles.
 He has the mindset of a young teenager and unusually level-headed and practical for a Fraggle, preferring to control most situations.
 He plays a guitar (made from a gourd) and often goes on trips to explore the lesser-known tunnels of Fraggle Rock, apparently more out of a sense of obligation to, and admiration for, his Uncle Traveling Matt than from personal inclination, but he nevertheless enjoys these adventures.
 An unfailing pragmatist, he resists the influence of his friends.
 Gobo has an orange complexion and purple hair, and wears a yellow sweater with a brown vest: in early episodes he wears a dark magenta cardigan.

-During the Outer Space segments, Gobo is operated by Mike Quinn with Jerry Nelson still performing his voice.
+During the Outer Space segments (at least in the U.K. version), Gobo is operated by Mike Quinn with Jerry Nelson still performing his voice.

 He was designed by Michael K. Frith, and built by Caroly Wilcox and Tim Miller.